21-designs/RAF-RichApplicationFramework/README.md

         // Your application logic here ...

-        Application.exit();
+        // Closes the application and shuts down the JVM Application.exit();
     }
 }
 ```
-Get the application instance by 'Application.get()' to gain access to all of the application features.
+Get the application instance by `Application.get()` to gain access to all of the application features.